 Israeli troops shot dead a Palestinian teenager in the southern West Bank on Wednesday, sources on both sides told AFP.

-“Earlier today three suspects sabotaged the security fence in Deir al-Asal al-Tahta,” a spokeswoman told AFP, saying troops had verbally warned them away from the area then fired warning shots in the air.
+“Earlier today three suspects sabotaged the security fence in Deir al-Asal al-Tahta, southwest of Hebron,” a spokeswoman told AFP, saying troops had verbally warned them away from the area then fired warning shots in the air.